Tarek-23/covid-tracker/README.md

 # COVID-19 Tracker

 This is an implementation for a tracker that visualizes COVID-19 case data using a table, a chart, and an interactive map.
+Check it out here --> https://covid-19-tracker-9a55e.web.app/

 ## Data Sources